wieslawsoltes/DxfParser/guide.md

 - **Load State from File**: Restore a previously saved snapshot.
 - **Reset State**: Clear all saved state and UI preferences.

+What’s saved per tab:
+- Tab name and ID
+- Code and Data search tags, object type filters
+- Sort field and order
+- Min/Max line filters, exact/case options
+- Navigation history and current index
+- Class ID to Name map (for proxy object resolution)
+- Expanded node IDs and, when possible, a serialized version of the original tree for restoration

+Notes:
+- When storage quota is tight, a lighter tab state is saved without the full tree; expanded state is restored best-effort.
+- App-level state includes active tabs for Left/Right panels, column widths, sidebar and right-panel visibility, and Tree Diff toggle.

 ---

 ## **13. Additional Tips and Tricks**